coveo-labs/zapier/README.md

 zapier migrate <current-live-app-version-number> <updated-app-version-number> [% of users to migrate]
 ```

-Sometimes you do not want to migrate all of the users at once, since their Zaps can be in the process of running or the migration load
-may be too heavy.
+`zapier promote` simply promotes the app version for public access.
+For `zapier migrate`, sometimes you do not want to migrate all of the users at once, since their Zaps can be in the process of running or the migration load may be too heavy.
 Doing this in intervals of 10-15% is best.
 Each migration can take 5-10 minutes, so be patient.
 Run `zapier help migrate` for more info.

-To deprecate the old app, use the following command:
+To deprecate the old app and prevent any users from using broken versions, use the following command:

 ```bash
 zapier deprecate <old-app-version-number> <date-to-remove-old-app>
 ```

+You may need to run `zapier migrate` a few times in advance before your app is deprecated.
+Some user's won't select the current app version, so you'll need to migrate them over before the old app version gets removed.
 Run `zapier help deprecate` on what exactly occurs when you deprecate an app and when it's best to use it.
 All the other commands for `zapier` are ones concerned with collaboration and inviting users, which can all be done from within Zapier's [site](https://zapier.com/developer/builder), so it's easier to deal with them there.
 You can still utilize them if you'd like.

 At any point if you want to see the available zapier commands and what they do, run `zapier help` or for more info on specific commands run
 `zapier help [command]`.